kaoudis/vulnparty-js/doc/vulns.md

 ### GET /cors-anywhere
 The intended goal of this package as can be inferred from its documentation on Github is to proxy a request to anywhere, but including CORS headers.

-I'm not intending to be rude to the package maintainer or say their software is bad.
-The maintainer/creator built something that is rather useful for its intended purpose!
 If you set up a proxy or reverse proxy without any security hardening or restriction on what can be requested through your proxy you may however end up unintentionally enabling LFI, RFI, attackers who wish to map your internal network, and other variants on request forgery.

 #### Hardening `cors-anywhere`
 Some general guidance for safer usage of `cors-anywhere`: